-In 1965, the animated Christmas special, "Charlie Brown's Christmas," was first aired.
+In 1965, an animated Christmas special was aired, "Charlie Brown's Christmas."
 Peanuts character Linus quoted from Luke in the New Testament, "For unto you is born this day in the city of David a savior which is Christ the Lord.
 That's what Christmas is all about."
 It was widely hailed as a thoughtful and joyous statement.